BryceShelock/StadiumVenueSystem.github.io/README.md

-# StadiumVenueSystem.github.io
+# Hassel-Free Reservation
-# Project's website:
+# This is an online reservation system for sports venue